 2.1 The Early Years

 The beginnings of spatial science were with the ancient Greeks, and in particular the work of the first- and second-century Hellenized Egyptian (and Roman citizen), Claudius Ptolemy, based in Alexandria.
 Classical Greek geography identified three components of study: topos, choros, and geos.
 Topos was the study of place; choros the study of the region; and geos the study of geography, that is, of the entire face of the earth (Curry, 2005; Lukermann, 1961).
 Lukemann (1961) and Curry (2005) persuasively argue that the critical difference among the three terms is their “mode of geographical knowing” (Curry, 2005, p.
 681).
 Topos and choros emerged from an oral culture, with place and region told in a narrative of words.
-Geos, in contrast, arose later and was associated not with words but with numbers.
+Geos, in contrast, arose later and was associated not with words, but with numbers.

 Geos and its connection to numbers were elaborated especially by Ptolemy in his eight-volume Geographia.
 He believed that the task of geos was to “secure a likeness” of the earth’s configuration, which required that space first be translated into “a surface divisible by a mathematical grid” (Curry, 2005, p.
 685).
 As Ptolemy wrote:

 Geography . . . is concerned with the quantitative rather than with qualitative matters, since it has regard in every case for the correct proportion of distances, but only in the case of the more general features does it concern itself with securing a likeness, and then only with respect to configuration. . . .
 Geography by using mere lines and annotations shows positions and general outlines.
-For this reason, while topos and choros does not require the mathematical method, in geos this method plays the chief part.
-(Lukermann, 1961, p.
+For this reason, while topos and choros does not require the mathematical method, in geos this method plays the chief part. (quoted in Lukermann, 1961, p.
 208)

 Although Ptolemy did not use the term spatial analysis, he clearly was gesturing toward it in his account of geography (geos).
-Implied in his work were mathematical transformation; the identification of more basic elements such as “lines” and “position”; and the recognition of an explainable spatial order—the world’s “configuration.”
+Implied in his work were mathematical transformations; the identification of more basic elements such as “lines” and “position”; and the recognition of an explainable spatial order—the world’s “configuration.”
 More specifically, one of Ptolemy’s aims in Geographia was to improve cartographic projections so as to depict more accurately the earth’s surface.
 The first volume of the Geographia contained the methods that Ptolemy developed and volumes 2–5 consisted of an atlas of the known world (Berggren & Jones, 2000).

 It was from the starting point of Alexandria that spatial analysis began its travels.
 Over the next thousand years or so, Ptolemy’s Geographia was lost and found several times.
 Finally translated into Latin in 1406, Geographia was published in Bologna in 1477 using engraved illustrations and maps.
 Bernhardus Varenius studied this Latin edition while living in Amsterdam during the late 1640s, in preparation for publishing his own geography text, Geographia generalis, in 1650.
 The adjective in the title is critical, linking the work to Ptolemy’s geos and his implied spatial analysis (Lukermann, n.d., p.
 10).
 Varenius defined general geography as “that part of mixed mathematics where one explains the state of the earth and its parts, which concerns quantities; its configuration, its position, its magnitude and its movement with the celestial appearances, etc.” (Varenius quoted in Lukermann, n.d., p.
 10).
 So, like Ptolemy’s geography, Varenius’s general geography required mathematizing space, finding universal spatial elements, and recognizing general principles of spatial order, which were “then appl[ied] within special or regional Geography to their respective areas” (Varenius quoted in Lukermann, n.d., p.
 16).